 Click the “Calculate volunteer hours” button to create a table that summarizes how many hours each of your volunteers has worked.

-To download a copy of the table for further manipulation in Excel, click the “Download as CSV file (for Excel)” link.
+To download a copy of the table for further manipulation in Excel (or any other spreadsheet app), click the “Download as CSV file (for Excel)” link.

 1. How do I remove a specific volunteer from a signup sheet?

 2. How do I make an copy of a previous signup sheet?

 Select Copy.
 How do I edit this copy?
 Select Edit